Amy Musselman, MS, RD, CSO

 "I work with patients and caregivers to optimize patients’ nutritional intake and use nutrition therapy to minimize various treatment side effects."

-- Amy Musselman, MS, RD, LDN
+- Amy Musselman, MS, RD, CSO

 - MS, Nutrition & Dietetics - Northern Illinois University, DeKalb